As a photographer and creative business owner, you’re most likely an artist first, business owner last- or maybe not at all.

 4 things you probably need to work on in your creative business:

 Chances are that you are undervaluing your offer.
 That you think no one will pay for this, or that you’re underselling it.
-For example that you’re not charging enough, or not doing enough to put it out into the world.
+For example, you’re not charging enough, or not doing enough to put it out into the world.

 Not being profitable can also come from making the wrong investments.
 Like feeling the need to have more or better equipment, or a client wardrobe, or a studio or office, without actually considering if it will increase your profits or not.
 A lot of time, less is more.
 And you always have to think about how an investment will make you money before spending.
 Will it save you time?
 Or let you charge more for your services.

-Your creative business needs is that you ask for help
+2. Your creative business needs you to ask for help

 If you don’t have goals or a plan, it’s really hard to get anything done.
 Well, actually, you might DO a whole lot, and be very busy, but you might not be doing the things that will bring your business anywhere.
 A creative mind has A LOT of ideas.
 And you likely want to do it all.
 You want to be a wedding photographer, and set up a studio, and sell presets and do mini sessions, and at the same time, you make your own website and spend half your day on social media and get lost in trying new styles of editing and looking for models to build your portfolio.
 No wonder you’re busy.
 But, you don’t really need to be.